b9aurav/b9aurav/README.md

 #### Working on :

-- Building an analytics for on-premise data center at M.S.
+- Building an analytics and management system for on-premise data center at M.S.
 University Computer Center as an intern.
-- Learning DevOps
+- Learning DevOps.

 #### Achievements :